 In first year college physics, you do study kinematics, the motion of objects, and Newton’s laws.
 But you also delve into more cool topics, like Einstein’s theory of relativity.
 The next semester, you study how electricity and magnets work, topics in thermodynamics – the study of heat, energy, and things like entropy – and also get an introduction to quantum mechanics.

-- Biophysics – how molecules and cells move around and interact, and manipulating them to do cool things!
+- Biophysics – studying how molecules and cells move around and interact, and manipulating them to do cool things!

-- Condensed matter physics – the study of solids and liquids, everything from superconductors to ultracold atoms
+- Condensed matter physics – working with solids and liquids, including everything from superconductors to ultracold atoms

 - Cosmology – a combination of history and fortune-telling: uncovering the Universe’s past and predicting its future

 - Geophysics – earthquakes, the movement of water in the ocean, the Earth’s magnetic field, and more!

 - Gravity – that thing that’s always pushing down on you

 - Optics – lasers!